Anaerobic (Sprinting & Lifting) Exercise

 A quick recap from the exercise introduction page.

-Why does glucose usually rises during all-out exercise?
+Why does glucose usually rise during all-out exercise?

 It is best to obey the Three-hour rule to make sure it’s the exercise and not another variable causing glucose issues.

-Anaerobic activities do cause muscle and liver glucose depletion if done a few time over 45 minutes or more.
+Anaerobic activities do cause muscle and liver glucose depletion if done a few times over 45 minutes or more.
 For example, a hard HITT workout.
-Therefore the same risk of going low later applies.
+Therefore, the same risk of going low later applies.

-Grace and Jude, I do not see you using this page until you are a teenager, but here is a table so you can make plans when the time comes.
+Grace and Jude, I do not see you using this page until you are teenagers, but here is a table so you can make plans when the time comes.

 Always start with the “Starting Plan” row.
 If the glucose goes high the first time, then use the yellow “Went high first time” row.
-If the glucose goes low the first time, then the red “went low first time” row.
-Always remembering The Glucose Never Lies.
+If the glucose goes low the first time, then the red “went low first time” row is checked.
+Always remember that The Glucose Never Lies.

 • Before exercise: Full bolus of 2units